What is this Inbound Marketing Method I keep hearing about?

 Also, unlike outbound marketing which has a shelf-life dependent on how much and how long you pay for it, Inbound Marketing has no shelf-life because it exists as your content for as long as your leave it there.
 It is relevant, information-based content and it will work for you as long as you let it.

-Inbound Marketing sounds like a plan.
+This Inbound Marketing Method sounds like a plan.
 How does it work?

 The Campaign is made up of two parts.